SS Edmund Fitzgerald: Cargo-hold flooding hypothesis

-The May 4, 1978, NTSB findings differed from the USCG.
-The NTSB made the following observations based on the CURV-III survey:
+The May 4, 1978, NTSB findings differed from the USCG, concluding that Edmund Fitzgerald sank suddenly from flooding of the cargo hold "due to the collapse of one or more of the hatch covers under the weight of giant boarding seas" instead of flooding gradually due to ineffective hatch closures.
+The NTSB conducted computer studies, testing and analysis to determine the forces necessary to collapse the hatch covers, and made the following observations based on the CURV-III dive survey:

 The No. 1 hatch cover was entirely inside the No. 1 hatch and showed indications of buckling from external loading.
 Sections of the coaming in way of the No. 1 hatch were fractured and buckled inward.
 The No. 2 hatch cover was missing and the coaming on the No. 2 hatch was fractured and buckled.
 Hatches Nos.
 3 and 4 were covered with mud; one corner of hatch cover No. 3 could be seen in place.
 Hatch cover No. 5 was missing.
 A series of 16 consecutive hatch cover clamps were observed on the No. 5 hatch coaming.
 Of this series, the first and eighth were distorted or broken.
 All of the 14 other clamps were undamaged and in the open position.
 The No. 6 hatch was open and a hatch cover was standing on end vertically in the hatch.
 The hatch covers were missing from hatches Nos.
 7 and 8 and both coamings were fractured and severely distorted.
 The bow section abruptly ended just aft of hatch No. 8 and the deck plating was ripped up from the separation to the forward end of hatch No. 7.

-The NTSB conducted computer studies, testing and analysis to determine the forces necessary to collapse the hatch covers and concluded that Edmund Fitzgerald sank suddenly from flooding of the cargo hold "due to the collapse of one or more of the hatch covers under the weight of giant boarding seas" instead of flooding gradually due to ineffective hatch closures.
-The NTSB dissenting opinion held that Edmund Fitzgerald sank suddenly and unexpectedly from shoaling.